RTcmix/rtcmix.github.io/reference/instruments/LATOOCARFIAN.md

 p8 | seed y |  -  | yes | yes | default: 0.5 |
 p9 | pan | in percent-to-left format | yes | yes | default: .5 |

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 Any values for p3-p8 are legal.
 Pickover recommends values for a and b between -3 and 3,  and p4 and p5 between 0.5 and 1.5.
 Depending on the values provided, results may be chaotic noise, pitch, or silence.

 Author: Neil Thornock (neilthornock at gmail), 11/12/16